xerocopy/-Customer-Churn-Model-and-Deployment_1-2-MLOps/README.md

     - create CodeBuild project (use codebuild push docker image to ecr)

     - write the buildspec.yaml file

+    - make sure to attach AmazonEC2ContainerRegistryFullAccess permission to the codebuild service role

     - one need to update the ECR permission policy to allow access (https://docs.aws.amazon.com/codebuild/latest/userguide/sample-ecr.html)